saisyam/expense-tracker/README.md

-# expense-tracket
+# Expense Tracker
-Expense tracker application with Blazor
+Blazor is a new web framework from Microsoft.
+We will use Blazor to build our Expense tracker application.